PrathamP-dev/Myristika_Solution/README.md

 <div align="center">
   <img src="Myristika_Solution.png" alt="Myristika Logo" width="300" />
-  <h1>Myristika Solutions – Official Website</h1>
+  <h1>Myristika Sustainable Solutions – Official Website</h1>
-  <p>Designed and developed as the digital face of Myristika Solutions</p>
+  <p>Designed and developed as the digital face of Myristika Sustainable Solutions</p>
 </div>

 ---

 ## 🌿 Overview

-This is the official website of **Myristika Solutions**, a modern organization focused on delivering impactful solutions.
+This is the official website of **Myristika Sustainable Solutions**, a modern organization focused on delivering impactful solutions.
 The site has been built to establish and represent their digital presence in a professional, accessible, and performance-driven manner.

 🔗 **Live Website**: [https://myristika.netlify.app/](https://myristika.netlify.app/)